Bring Me Your Love (song)

-"Bring Me Your Love" is a 1994 song recorded and produced by American-based group Deee-Lite, which was released by Elektra Records as the second single of their third and final studio album, Dewdrops in the Garden.
-The single was issued as a 12-inch white vinyl and sampled 'The Children's Song' by Eddie Harris.
+"Bring Me Your Love" is a song written, recorded and produced by American-based group Deee-Lite, which was released in May 1994 by Elektra Records as the second single of their third and final studio album, Dewdrops in the Garden (1994).
+The single was issued as a 12-inch white vinyl and sampled "The Children's Song" by Eddie Harris.

-This would be the act's fifth single to top the number one position on the Billboard dance chart. during the week ending August 13, 1994.
+This would be the act's fifth single to top the number one position on the US Billboard dance chart. during the week ending August 13, 1994.
 The B side included a remix of "Party Happening People," which peaked at number 30 in 1994.